reven0n/tp/docs/DeveloperGuide.md

 **MSS**

 1. User selects a contact and assigns a role.
-2. AddressBook updates the contact's role.
+2. NUS Mailer Pro updates the contact's role.
-3. AddressBook displays confirmation.
+3. NUS Mailer Pro displays confirmation.

 **Extensions**

 - 1a.
 Role is invalid or not recognized.
   - 1a1.
-AddressBook shows an error message.
+NUS Mailer Pro shows an error message.

 ---